-Bhindi ki Sabji | भिंडी की सब्जी | Bhindi Fry
+Bhindi Fry | भिंडी की सब्जी | Okra Fry

 This simple bhindi recipe needs some time and patience, but in the end, it gives a delicious dish for weekday dinners.
 Like several other Bengali recipes, this is completely gluten-free, dairy-free, and nut-free.

-In this post, I have shared some tricks & tips on how to manage the sliminess of okras in your recipe along with the recipe for bhindi fry.
+Okra, Bhindi, or Lady Finger is an excellent source of essential vitamins and minerals.
+Additionally, bhindi has dietary fibre, which is good for gut health too.
+In this post, I have shared some tricks & tips on how to manage the sliminess of okras in your recipe, along with the recipe for bhindi fry.

-• Bhindi or Okras – for a meal for 3 people, you will need at least 500 gms of bhindi or okra as it shrinks a lot during cooking
+• Bhindi or Okras – for a meal for 3 people, you will need at least 500 gms of bhindi or okra, as it shrinks a lot during cooking

 • Onions